2hog/docker-training/_presentations/kubernetes-health/presentation.md

 1. Try to create a ReplicaSet and scale it up and down
 2. Include init containers and more than one app container

 ---

+# Is it possible to manage resources other than RAM and CPU?

+--

+* Device plugins can advertise third party resources
+* The plugin advertises the available resources per node
+* The scheduler then kicks in and makes source pods are scheduled with sufficient resources

+---

+# Quality of service

+* Pods can be given a QoS class
+* This depends on the different requests and limits of their containers

+---

+# Quality of service classes

+* `Guaranteed` — all containers have requests and limits, which are the same
+* `Burstable` — at least one container has requests or limits and the pod's class is not `Guaranteed`
+* `BestEffort` — the pod's class is neither `Guaranteed`, not `Burstable`

+---
 class: center